 I’ve made zucchini pineapple bread for years so this was kinda’ the same idea but pumpkin was the main focus.

-You could use a mini muffin pan, standard size, or mini bundt pan like we did (flipped them over here so you don’t see bundt shape that is on the bottom), it is really up to you.
+You could use a mini muffin pan, standard size, or mini bundt pan like we did here (then flipped them over so you can see the bottom here) it is really up to you.
 The timing would just need to be adjusted depending on what size pumpkin zucchini muffins you made.